mxk/pfnatd/README.md

 ## Known Issues

 * A race condition exists when the client sends multiple STUN requests to different servers quickly.
 By the time pfnatd has added a `nat-to` rule for the first packet, subsequent packets may have created additional states using different outbound ports.
 A future version may handle this by removing pf states that do not match the newly added rule.
-* The current implementation uses pf state as the source of truth rather than actual STUN server responses, so multi-NAT traversal (e.g. pf behind CGNAT) will not work.
-A future version may perform deep inspection of all STUN traffic for better operation.